For a summary of Java 2D properties, see Java 2D Properties.

 GL_EXT_framebuffer_object extension, which provides better performance for rendering and reduced VRAM consumption when using

 VolatileImages.
 This "FBO" codepath is enabled by default when the OpenGL pipeline is enabled, but only if your graphics hardware and driver support this OpenGL extension.
-This extension is generally available on Nvidia GeForce/Quadro FX series and newer, and on ATI Radeon 9500 and newer.
-If you suspect that the "FBO" codepath is causing problems in your application, you can disable it by setting the following system property:
+This extension is generally available on Nvidia GeForce/Quadro FX series and later, and on ATI Radeon 9500 and later.
+If you suspect that the "FBO" codepath is causing problems in your application, then you can disable it by setting the following system property:

 Setting this property will cause Java 2D to fall back on the older

-J2D_TRACE_LEVEL=4is specified on the command line (as described in previous section)
+J2D_TRACE_LEVEL=4is specified on the command line (as described in the previous section)